 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Coyne College is 52%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at Coyne College is 49%.
+This is comparable to the national average of 47%.

 The freshmen retention rate of 88% tells us that most first-year, full-time students like Coyne College enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.